Spatial Complex Variables and Applications: Preface

-It's well known that the numbers are composed of the real and complex numbers.
-A pair of numbers is defined in the complex number, and forms a complex plane.
-There are some expressions and algebras for the complex numbers.
-The complex is important for science.
+It's well known that the numbers are composed of the real and two-dimensional complex numbers.
+A two-dimensional complex number is with a pair of reals and forms a complex plane.

-A new kind of number is defined in this paper on the base of the classic Complex Number and is called Hyper Space Complex Number.
-Different from the Hyper-complex Numbers given by Hamilton, Gelasiman or others, it is with good properties as the classic Complex Numbers, such as expressed in coordinates, triangular and exponent forms and following the associative and commutative laws of addition and multiplication.
-The classic Complex Number is developed from in complex plane with two dimensions to in complex space with N dimensions.
-When N=2, it is the classic Complex Numbers, and when N=3, it is the Space Complex Numbers.
-The Space Complex Number in polar coordinates system and its algebras are defined and proved in this paper also.
-Therefore the number system is enlarged.